YaolingYang/HTRX/README.md

 ‘1’, reflecting whether the reference allele of each SNP is present or absent, or an ‘X’ meaning either value is allowed.

-We used a two-step procedure to select the best HTRX model (function “do_cv”).
-Step 1: select candidate models; Step 2: select the best model using 10-fold cross-validation.
+We used a two-stage procedure to select the best HTRX model (function “do_cv”).
+Stage 1: select candidate models; Stage 2: select the best model using 10-fold cross-validation.

 Longer haplotypes are important for discovering interactions.
 However,